HUBioDataLab/DrugGEN/README.md

 ## Updates

-- 00/00/2022: First version script of DrugGEN is released.
+- 01/01/2021: Five different DrugGEN models are released.

 ## Getting Started
 DrugGEN has been implemented and tested on Ubuntu 18.04 with python >= 3.9.
 It supports both GPU and CPU inference.